echasnovski/mini.nvim/CONTRIBUTING.md

 ## Running tests

-If your contribution updates code, please make sure that it doesn't break existing tests.
+If your contribution updates code and you use Linux (not Windows or MacOS), please make sure that it doesn't break existing tests.
 If it adds new functionality or fixes a recognized bug, add new test case(s).
 There are two ways of running tests:

 - From command line execute `make test` to run all tests or `FILE=<name of file> make test_file` to run tests only from file `<name of file>`.
 - Inside Neovim instance execute `:lua require('mini.test').setup(); MiniTest.run()` to run all tests or `:lua require('mini.test').setup(); MiniTest.run_file()` to run tests only from current buffer.

 This plugin uses 'mini.test' to manage its tests.
 For more hands-on introduction, see [TESTING.md](TESTING.md).

+If you have Windows or MacOS and want to contribute code related change, make you best effort to not break existing behavior.
+It will later be tested automatically after making Pull Request.
+The reason for this distinction is that tests are not well designed to be run on those operating systems.

 ## Formatting